[Guide] Why you need sales enablement in your organization

 What if there was a different way?

-The future of sales enablement is "no touch" designing platforms that actively gain buyer insights during the selling process and then notifies the seller if there is an opportunity to create a sense of urgency.
-No touch enablement is predicated upon the idea of passive information gathering, specifically, customer behavior data.
+The future of sales enablement is “no touch” designing platforms that actively gain buyer insights during the selling process and then notify the seller if there is an opportunity to create a sense of urgency.
+No touch enablement is predicated upon passive information gathering, specifically, customer behavior data.

-Imagine, as a seller, being notified when it's the right time to reach out because the sales enablement software is actively paying attention to the prospect.
+As a seller, imagine being notified when it’s the right time to contact a prospect because the sales enablement software actively monitors the prospect.

 Imagine sales reps sitting at the office and letting an enablement platform enable the prospect for you.

 Incorporating AI into no-touch enablement will drastically save time and shorten sales cycles.
-By removing the time wasted investigating all leads, sales reps can use their time in a more effective way.
+By removing the time wasted investigating all leads, sales reps can use their time more effectively.